LeoRondon/LeoRondon/README.md

-- 👋 Hi, I’m @LeoRondon I'm an Electrician apprentice looking to advance myself by learning to use code to program.
+- 👋 Hi, I’m @Leo I'm an Electrician apprentice looking to advance myself by learning to use code to program.
 - 👀 I’m interested in Sports (F1, NBA), Gaming, Computer and Electronics projects, Movies, Music
 - 🌱 I’m currently learning on MIMO and FreeCodeCamp any other suggestions would be welcomed
 - 📫 How to reach me